 Dime novels were highly sought after.
 In tough economic times, boys would sometimes get together with their friends to scrounge up enough money to be able to afford a dime to buy the novels, and then try to get as much enjoyment out of them as possible.
 Nowadays, a book that lasts just as long barely costs anything by our current standards, and if you enjoy reading, you probably own a lot of them anyway.
 But back then, any entertainment you could get your hands on was precious material, and dime novels fit a specific need.

 The dime novel itself changed in format a number of times.
 The term referred not only to 10 cent books as described above, but both 15 cent books, and also to "story papers", a sort of newspaper-like format that contained multiple stories encompassing detective serials and globetrotting adventures.
 Due to changes in publishing, the price of these dropped to 5 cents, but the term "dime novel" remained in use.
-The British equivalent was the Penny Dreadful

 Dime novels were hardly known for their characterization.
 Plot was king, and the whole point was to be exciting and entertain the newly literate audience.

-Some of the most prominent Dime Novel
+Some of the most prominent Dime Novel characters were:

-As time went on, the dime novel's niche was gradually superseded by the Pulp Magazine
+As time went on, the dime novel's niche was gradually superseded by the Pulp Magazine format.

-movies are essentially the dime novel in big budget form.
+The dime novel style of storytelling lives on even today.
+Cliffhanger movies tell essentially the same types of stories as dime novels, and the Indiana Jones and The Mummy movies are essentially the dime novel in big budget form.
 While our entertainment today is much more sophisticated, there's still a market for low-brow high adventure stories.
 Heck, even many of today's video games have roots in these.

 These types of works tended to contain: